ypark9/yopa.page/content/blog/2023-06-20-Retreive-GitHub-Pull-Requests-Code.md

 author: Yoonsoo Park
 description: ""
 categories:
-  - GitHub
+  - git
 tags:
   - Pull-Requests
 ---

 When collaborating on a shared repository, it's typical to review pull requests (PRs) made by other contributors.
 While it's possible to view these PRs through the GitHub web interface, there's an often-overlooked alternative that provides a more thorough review process - reviewing them directly from your local machine via the command line.

 ## The Advantages of Local Review